图书图片

 to the hall, as in old times, to beg for assistance, he gave neither money nor food to any except the sick and aged, and he took pains to prevent imposition.
 All who would work were sent to the bailiff, whose instructions were to find them employment.
 The property had been so neglected of late years, that there was plenty of work for any one who would do it.
 This mode of proceeding effected a great change in a very short time.
 The poor declared that the squire was a very hard man, and wished they had their good old master back again; but they could not help allowing that he was very liberal to the more respectable old people, but then they would say, They are favourites.”

 Those who had come into Banton from other places in order to get support without working, now found that it was no place for them, and the parish was soon rid of a great many.
 But, unfortunately, vice had obtained such a hold in Banton, that there were many idle and worthless people remaining.
 It was not easy to cure them.
 Most of them agreed to take the work which was offered them, but they had no intention of really working.
-When they found the bailiff, who was a very active man, determined to see that labourer should honestly earn his wages, the greater part began to call off.
+When they found the bailiff, who was a very active man, determined to see that every labourer should honestly earn his wages, the greater part began to call off.
 Some complained to the squire of the bailiff, and the squire gave every one a patient hearing.
 But he showed. plainly that he was not a man to be deceived, and people soon found out it was no use to complain to him without reason.
 Some of the hitherto idle, finding they must work or starve, now began to improve; and being watched narrowly, by degrees acquired industrious habits; and

-as the squire took great pains to encourage all who made efforts to reform themselves, several gave up their bad practices and became honest, thriving labourers.
 There were still, however, not a few who continued very unsatisfactory.
 One time they would go to the Union, where they liked neither the confinement nor the discipline.
 Then on coming out they would do odd jobs of work, and manage to shuffle on for a time, just keeping themselves from starvation.
 If they earned a little money it was spent at the beershop; and thus there was still a number of wretched families at Banton, for vice and idleness are not overcome in a day.

-The example of the better sort, however, was not without effect, and even this, the worst class of inhabitants, was gradually becoming less.
-The school, with which the clergyman had of late had great difficulty, was soon much better attended.
-More parents were able to afford to pay for their children's schooling, and the squire always encouraged his tenants to send them, though he would not compel any one to do so.
+parents were able to afford to pay for their children's schooling, and the squire always encouraged his tenants to send them, though he would not compel any one to do so.
 The parents took a pride in hearing their children repeat what they had learnt at school, and this kept them at home in the evening; while the good lessons which were taught to the children, often found their way to the parents' hearts.
 Then, again, the squire and all his servants were constant in their attendance at church; and he took care to let it be known that he noticed which of the poor were in the habit of attending.
 The clergyman took great pains to teach his parishioners their duty to God, and what they heard at church made considerable impression upon them.

 « 上一页继续 »